thewmh/angular-cms-components/README.md

      ```
 2. Install the required peer dependencies
     ```
-    npm i --save bootstrap @ng-bootstrap/bootstrap tinymce @tinymce/tinymce-angular axios case jquery marketplace-javascript-sdk ngx-spinner
+    npm i --save bootstrap @ng-bootstrap/bootstrap tinymce @tinymce/tinymce-angular axios case jquery @ordercloud/headstart-sdk ngx-spinner
     ```
-3. In your root app module import either `CmsAdminModule` for access to admin/buyer components or `CmsBuyerModule` for just the buyer components.
+3. In your module import either `CmsAdminModule` for access to admin/buyer components or `CmsBuyerModule` for just the buyer components.
 Here we're registering `CmsAdminModule` for access to all components
     ```typescript
     import { CmsAdminModule, Configuration } from '@ordercloud/angular-cms-components';